 Public Kinship is seen and felt in the often overlooked behavior that guides how we live our values and care for our communities.
 It is evidenced in the everyday gestures that reaffirm our trust and compassion towards one another: greeting neighbors, sharing meals, attending events to support efforts, taking that extra step to tidy our streets or grow a community garden.
 Though seemingly small, the sum of these actions and the sentiment behind them textures our neighborhoods and nation.

-Public Kinship is similar to Putnam’s formulation of social capital: it seeks to create a sense of “village” among residents of urban, underserved, African American communities, whose social fabric is all too often shredded by the daily stresses and shocks that coincide with isolation, poverty, and little trust among neighbors let alone institutions.
+Public Kinship is similar to Putnam’s formulation of social capital: it seeks to create a sense of “village” among residents of urban, underserved, African American communities, whose social fabric is all too often shredded by the daily stresses and shocks that coincide with isolation, poverty, and minimal trust among neighbors let alone institutions.
 In essence, the lack of social capital and trust, the absence of Public Kinship, is a root obstacle for historically marginalized communities to overcome in their collaborative efforts to affect positive change.
 Similarly, this gap can begin to explain the chaotic ebbs and flows of civic leadership within struggling neighborhoods.